lawrennd/old_talks/_ml/includes/deep-models-and-generalization.md

 theoreticians' disbelief of what the experimenter tells them is encapsulated in Kahnemann's idea of "theory induced blindness" [@Kahneman:fastslow11].
-Fortunately, the evidence for good generalisation in these mammoth models is now large enough that the theory-blinders are falling away, and a serious look is being taken and how and why these models can generalize well.}
+Fortunately, the evidence for good generalization in these mammoth models is now large enough that the theory-blinders are falling away, and a serious look is being taken and how and why these models can generalize well.}